TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 35/Psalms 35.21.md

 ---

-Yea, they opened their mouth wide against me; They said, Aha, aha, our eye hath seen it.
+Yes, they opened their mouth wide against me.
+They said, "Aha!
+Aha!
+Our eye has seen it!"